jefftranter/68000/toolchain/README.md

 # Toolchain
-This folder contains the recipes for installing the complete pipeline from compiling, assembling, disassembling, binary manipulation and ROM flashing.
+This folder contains the recipes for installing the complete toolchain from compiling, assembling, disassembling and binary manipulation to ROM flashing.
 The Makefile offers the following installation options:

 ## Generic install configuration options
 All install recipes allow overriding the binary install directory, but often this requires root rights.
 By default,